JacekLach/github-your-time/README.md

 github-your-time
 --------------

-GitHub Your Time replaces changes the timezone of all dates on github to your local timezone.
+GitHub Your Timechanges the timezone of all dates on github to your local timezone.

 Inspired by https://github.com/frankshearar/github-differ